andrewsimpson4/ParsaModel.jl/README.md

 ### Gaussian Mixture Model

 The first example is how to implement a Gaussian mixture model using ParsaModel.
 This package is manly interacted with via macros which allows for a custom and minimal syntax.
+Here we are using a finite mixture model to cluster the observations in the iris dataset with the goal of clustering and recovering species.
+Thus we will look look for $3$ clusters.

 ```julia
 K = 3